spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-merchant-portal-core-feature-walkthrough/gui-modules-concept.md

 {% endinfo_block %}

-- as optional module, which means it should be installed as an add-on to the main feature.
+- As optional module, which means it should be installed as an add-on to the main feature.

 {% info_block infoBox "Example" %}